 As World War two came to control the development and production of ammunition and firearms, the .38 Super went into a sort of hibernation until the early 1980’s.
 Thanks to Rob Leatham and Brian Enos, the .38 super saw a rebirth among competitive shooters.
 The most common reasons for this renewed popularity were the ability to load the cartridge to “Major” power factor with less recoil and higher magazine capacity than the .45 ACP.

-The ballistics for the .38 Super are rather impressive as it will easily generate in excess of 500 foot pounds of energy with a velocity over 1300 feet per second.
-Considering that a 1911 frame handgun chambered in .38 super will hold 2 additional rounds in a flush fitting magazine, the .38 Super delivers great performance with less recoil than similar cartridges.
+The ballistics for the .38 Super are rather impressive as it will easily generate in excess of 500 foot pounds of energy with a velocity over 1300 feet per second in a full metal jacket bullet.
+A big advantage is that a 1911 frame handgun chambered in .38 super will hold 2 additional rounds in a flush fitting magazine when compared to the .45 ACP, another advantage is the recoil is comprable to that of a 9mm.
 The .38 Super is a proven cartridge that will deliver for its’ user on the range or the street.

-Discuss 38 Super Ammunition by adding your comment to the 1 comment below or by asking a new question
+Discuss 38 Super ammunition by adding your comment to the 5 comments below or by asking a new question

 - Shadow 2 said: "I have a Witness 38 Super.
 Eaa recommends you should not use +P ammo in this weapon.I use Fiocchi 129gr FMJ or Armscor 125gr FMJ.
 I fired 400rds of each,so far no problem.I like this ammo and I will keep on using it.As for Ammo Net,this is a great place to shop.There prices are fair and there service is great and fast.The people there care about what you want and need.After you order,they will contact you to make sure everything went well.What more could you ask for.Thanks Ammo Net."